clarkgrangerc/DM-SL/Assignment3/gb_prediction.md

 be useful information for NutrientH2O.
-Knowing that they have followers into the arts, they could try to do some targeted advertising related to movies, popular tv shoes, colleges, etc. This cluster is 403 people which is a sizable amount.
+Knowing that they have followers into the arts, they could try to do some targeted advertising related to movies, popular tv shoes, colleges, etc. This cluster is 403 people which is a sizable amount.In the plot below you can see the cluster 12 in pink color.

 <img src="gb_prediction_files/figure-markdown_github/unnamed-chunk-29-1.png" style="display: block; margin: auto;" />